NationalSecurityAgency/timely/README.md

 ## Configuration

-The NUM\_SERVER\_THREADS variable in the timely-server.sh script controls how many threads are used in the Netty event group for TCP and HTTP operations.
-The TCP and HTTP groups use a different event group, so if you set the variable to 8, then you will have 8 threads for TCP operations and 8 threads for HTTP operations.
-The properties file in the conf directory expects the following properties:
+The `NUM_SERVER_THREADS` variable in the `timely-server.sh` script controls how many threads are used in the Netty event group for TCP and HTTP operations.
+The TCP and HTTP groups use a different event group, so if you set the value to 8, then you will have 8 threads for TCP operations and 8 threads for HTTP operations.
+The properties file in the `conf` directory supports the following properties:

 Property | Description | Default Value
 :--------|:------------|:-------------